-Marmoleum is a resilient floor covering complying with all the requirements of ASTM F 2195 Standard Specification for Linoleum Floor Tile and EN-ISO 24011: Specification for plain and decorative linoleum.
-Marmoleum is made from natural raw materials making it preferable ecological floor covering with a beautiful and colorful design.
+Marmoleum Modular is a resilient floor covering complying with all the requirements of EN-ISO 24011: Specification for plain and decorative linoleum.
+Marmoleum Modular is made from natural raw materials making it preferable ecological floor covering with a beautiful and colorful design.
 The key raw materials include linseed oil, which comes from the flax plant seeds, gum rosin from pine trees, recycled wood waste of wood from controlled forests and limestone.

 Linoleum is produced by Forbo Flooring for more than 150 years and our well-known brand Marmoleum is sold worldwide.
-This declaration refers to Marmoleum Modular tiles of 2.0 mm nominal thickness covering a broad range of designs and colors :
+This declaration refers to Marmoleum Modular tiles of 2.5 mm nominal thickness covering a broad range of designs and colors :